Arash-Seifi/WindowsConfigurationWithPowerShell/README.md

 ### 3. Renaming Network Interfaces
 Quickly rename network interfaces using PowerShell, making it easier to manage and identify your network devices.

-### 3. Automating User Account Creation and Auto-Login Configuration
+### 4. Automating User Account Creation and Auto-Login Configuration
 This PowerShell script creates a local user account, ensures the password never expires, and optionally configures auto-login based on user input.

+### 5. A Quick Guide to Disabling USB Storage Devices Using PowerShell
+This PowerShell script disables USB storage devices by modifying the Windows registry, providing a quick and effective solution for system administrators to enhance security and prevent unauthorized data access.

 ## How to Use